gernhan/english-learning/speaking/kLish/kLish.md

 * Memos:
   - You have to talk about people, not about you
   - The answers need to be structured reasonably

+- Each answer should provide 3 or 4 details

+#### Answer structure

+1. First sentence is a discourse marker, agree or not
+2. Second sentence provides your argument
+3. Third sentence offers more details or explanations for your former sentence
+4. Fourth sentence can be used to show examples

+### Discourse marker

 ### How we will be evaluated?